Assistance Measure

 An official recognition

 The assistance measure allows the assistant's name to be entered in the Public register of assistants.
-Using this register, those involved will be able to validate the official recognition of the assistant.
+Using this register, product and service providers can easily verify that the assistant has been recognized by the Curateur public, that the recognition is still valid and that the identity of the assisted person is confirmed.

 A voluntary measure without court proceedings